EmilyMeuer/zam/README.md

 Z provides a small toolset to supplement and encourage vanilla js development.

-This project was created with one goal in mind.

-* To stay as raw as possible.
+This project was created with one goal in mind — to stay as raw as possible.

 ## Import